natewallace/file-tree-object/README.md

 This property is an array of TreeNode objects that are children of this node and are files (isFile == true).
 It will never be null.
 If there are no child files then this property will be an empty array.

+#### TreeNode.getChildByPath(filePath)
+Type: `Function`

+Get an immediate child of this node that has the given file path.

+##### filePath
+Type: `String`

+The path to lookup.
+The lookup is case insensitive and can be either the basename or the full path value.

+#### TreeNode.getByPath(filePath)
+Type: `Function`

+Get a descendant of this node that has the given file path.

+##### filePath
+Type: `String`

+The path to lookup.
+The lookup is case insensitive and can be either the full path value or the path relative to this node.

 #### TreeNode.forEach(cb)
 Type: `Function`